2 Definitions and concepts

 Data log

-A register of data provided by the Commissioner or derived by the analysis that has been risked assessed and signed-off by an appropriate governance group or stakeholder.
+A register of data provided by the commissioner or derived from the analysis that has been risk assessed and signed-off by an appropriate governance group or stakeholder.

 Assurance statement